glerner/gl-color-palette-generator/README.md

 ## Description

 GL Color Palette Generator (named with "GL" to distinguish it from other color palette plugins) is a WordPress plugin that helps you create and manage color palettes for your website design.
-It uses AI to generate harmonious color combinations while ensuring accessibility standards are met.
+It uses AI to generate harmonious color combinations, while ensuring accessibility standards are met.

 ### Theme Variations

 Theme variations are optional design configurations within a block theme that allow you to change the look of your website without switching to a different theme.
-This plugin generates 16 harmonious variations for you to choose from.
+This plugin generates 6 or 24 harmonious variations for you to choose from.

 To switch between variations:
 1. Go to your WordPress dashboard, navigate to Appearance > Editor